tradej/content/tools/devassistant/developers.md

     $ sudo dnf install devassistant-dap-dap

-or install the DAP into DevAssistant's config directory:
+or install the DAP locally for your account only:

     $ da pkg install dap